Refurbishing of the eastern bore of the Lötschberg Base Tunnel

 Why did sand enter the tunnel?

-How BLS plans to refurbish the affected area
+How BLS is refurbishing the affected area

 In the affected area, BLS is excavating a cavern to the side of the eastern tunnel bore and installing a sedimentation tank there with a 2,000-cubic-metre capacity.
 The mountain runoff flows into this sedimentation tank; any sand is then deposited as sediment and the purified mountain runoff diverted to the Raron portal.
 The cavern and its tank are similar to an indoor swimming pool – there is therefore plenty of space for the sand to settle.
-As part of the regular maintenance work in the tunnel, the deposited sand will be removed from the tunnel in rail wagons.
+As part of the regular maintenance work in the tunnel, the deposited sand can in future be removed from the tunnel in rail wagons.
 Based on current plans, the cost of the refurbishment will be around 15 million Swiss francs.